 In order to treat a payment as a disbursement, it should meet several criteria.
 The following must apply:

-- You breakdown the costs separately on an invoice
+• You break down the costs separately on an invoice for recovery of expenses.

-- You pass on the exact amount to the client when you invoice them.
+• You pass on the exact amount of the reimbursable expenses when you invoice the client.

 Effective cash management starts with knowing the difference between disbursements and payments (reimbursements) and when to make them.